OpenSourceIronman/Limonada/README.md

 Limonada Smart Vending Machine Back End Python

+IP address for JMAR Raspberry Pi on ethernet is 192.168.1.60 IP address for UCC Raspberry Pi on Wifi 76Spectrum5G in shop is 192.168.0.30

 This Git repo holds code for many open source libraries.
 It's broken down into the following directories (TODO)

 The code was written on and designed to run on the TODO Linux Distro on a Raspberry Pi 4